Panini Group: History

 In March 2010, Panini acquired a licence from the NHL and NHLPA.
-The 2010-11 ice hockey season was the first in five years that more than one company, with Upper Deck producing their own NHL cards.
+The 2010–11 ice hockey season was the first in five years that had more than one company creating cards, with Upper Deck producing their own NHL cards.
 In July 2010, Panini acquired a licence to create an official sticker collection for the Olympic and Paralympic Games in London 2012.

 In 2014, Panini made cards for that year's FIFA World Cup, and did the same for the 2018 edition, albeit with price hikes for packets across the world.
-Dubbed the “Panini Cheapskates”, in 2018 a UK couple won fans all over the world by filling in their 2018 World Cup sticker album by drawing in each player.
-Panini (along with Bandai) were distributors of the 2012 English dub of the 2011 Spanish television series Jelly Jamm.
+Dubbed the “Panini Cheapskates” in 2018, a couple from Oxford won fans all over the world on social media by filling in their 2018 World Cup sticker album by drawing in each player.

-During the 2018 World Cup, Panini produced an average of 8-10 million card packages per day.
-In 2018, Panini signed a deal with the English Premier League to produce cards under licence from the 2019–20 season.
+During the 2018 World Cup, Panini produced an average of 8 to 10 million card packages per day.
+In 2018, Panini signed a deal with the English Premier League to produce cards under licence for the 2019–20 season.

 Some of Panini's releases in 2019 included collections of movies Avengers: Endgame and Toy Story 4, and the 2019 FIFA Women's World Cup.

+Panini's license with the Major League Baseball Players Association expired at the end of 2022, which meant they could no longer produce baseball cards of players covered by the Players Association union contract.
+Panini has continued to make baseball cards since their license with the MLBPA expired, with the ability to only feature individuals not covered by the Players Association (typically retired/deceased players, or minor league players).
+These have been called "pajama cards" by collectors, as the player uniforms have been edited to remove team logos and trademarks of Major League Baseball, giving the appearance of athletes wearing pajamas.

 In October 2023, Panini became the Official Trading Card partner of EuroLeague.

-In May 2025, Panini became the Official Trading Card partner of all three divisions (as well as the EFL Cup and EFL Trophy) of the English Football League starting from the 2025-26 Season.
+In May 2025, Panini became the Official Trading Card partner of all three divisions (as well as the EFL Cup and EFL Trophy) of the English Football League starting for the 2025–26 Season.

+In March 2026, it was announced that the NWSL and the NWSLPA had entered a multi-year partnership with Panini to produce trading cards, digital collectibles on Panini’s blockchain and an official sticker collection.

+In May 2026, it was revealed that global sports platform Fanatics, Inc. had signed an exclusive collective licensing deal with FIFA to become the exclusive licensor of collectible cards, stickers, and card games for the World Cup and other FIFA events.
+The agreement will be effective from 2031 onward.
+The deal cut the long-term partnership between FIFA and Panini, which had been the licensee for over five decades.